 In reaching this conclusion we considered carefully the argument that the position should have been considered at an earlier stage.
-It is perfectly true that, at the commencement of proceedings in the US, Minorco could have formally asked the Panel to rule whether, if those proceedings developed in a particular way, the y would frustrate a bid.
+It is perfectly true that, at the commencement of proceedings in the US, Minorco could have formally asked the Panel to rule whether, if those proceedings developed in a particular way, they would frustrate a bid.
 It is also true that the Executive could then, or at any subsequent stage, have raised the point on its own initiative.
 Consgold itself could for that matter have consulted on the point, although we are in no way criticising it for failing to do so.
 However, the issue would have remained wholly academic if, in this close fought contest, Minorco had not obtained sufficient acceptances or had succeeded in its attempt to have the US injunction discharged.
-We accept that the offer was considered by shareholders without the knowledge that the Panel might subsequently be asked to reach the conclusion that the proceedings were frustrating the offer.
-But we have to weigh this point in the balance against the fact that, at the present time, the continuance of the proceedings is undoubtedly frustrating the wish of shareholders holding the majority of Consgold's shares that control of the company should pass to Minorco.
+We accept that the offer was considered by shareholders without the knowledge that the Panel might subsequently be asked to reach this point in the balance against the fact that, at the present time, the continuance of the proceedings is undoubtedly frustrating the wish of shareholders holding the majority of Consgold's shares that control of the company should pass to Minorco.
 It is very important to uphold the principle of majority control.
 It is also important to make it plain that in the ordinary course of events there should be recourse to litigation to prevent the offer only if the shareholders consent.
 The shareholders must be entitled to express a view on action designed to prevent them from receiving the benefit of an offer for their company.